Project Document Management with SharePoint Online

 Workflows

-SharePoint has out-of-the-box workflows to manage document approvals, collect signatures, or to notify certain team members when something in the document has changed.
+SharePoint has out-of-the-box workflows to manage document approvals, collect signatures, or notify certain team members when something in the document has changed.

 File management